compsy/github-class/content.md

 - Version Control System
 - Managing plain text files (R syntax, Matlab files, source code, txt files)

 # For what is git not useful?

 - Managing microsoft office documents
 - Storing data

 ???
-Git is a version management system, which means that it can keep track of earlier versions of your source code / documents.
+- Git is a version management system, which means that it can keep track of earlier versions of your source code / documents.
+- With plain text files we mean anything that is readable from notepad (generally source code or simple files).
+Not binaries.

 ---

 # The git basics

+.pull-left[
+  ## Discussed now
+  - Repositories
   - Clone
   - Pull
   - Add
   - Commit
   - Push
+  - Branches and pull-requests
+]

+--

+.pull-right[
+  ## Not discussed now
+  - Checkouts
+  - Rebasing
+  - Cherry-picking
+  - Tags
+  - Forks
+]

+???
+Each of these will be covered in more detail.
+The items on the right are added for reference only.

 ---